osamaalmughanni/Kumiko/Kumiko/eula.md

 # End-User License Agreement

-This End-User License Agreement ("EULA") is a legal agreement between you (either an individual or a single entity) and [Your Company Name] ("Licensor") for the use of the software product(s) ("Software") provided with this EULA.
+This End-User License Agreement ("EULA") is a legal agreement between you (either an individual or a single entity) and Kumiko ("Licensor") for the use of the software product(s) ("Software") provided with this EULA.

 By using the Software, you agree to be bound by the terms of this EULA.
 If you do not agree to the terms of this EULA, do not install or use the Software.